hirtfre/ge-trial-ring-buffer/README.md

 1. **Review the Pull Request (1h):**

-   - Analyze the existing pull request on the [repository](https://github.com/hirtfre/GE.Trial.RingBuffer)
+   - Analyze the existing pull request on the [repository](https://github.com/hirtfre/ge-trial-ring-buffer)
    - Identify and document any issues, inconsistencies, or areas for improvement in the code
    - The current implementation only supports `uint16_t`, this is a technical debt of the original author which can be ignored for the review
-   - Discuss your findings with your software architect
+   - Discuss your findings with your team lead

 2. **Fix identified issues (1h):**